 - In return, converse as much as you can with locals.
 Practising pronouncing where you live to a taxi driver in Cantonese instead of just showing your hotel card.
 Google Translate is a good tool to hear the proper pronunciation of translated simple Chinese.
 Properly address them like if it’s an older woman, add “Tsieh tsieh” to your “Mgoi sai” to make it warmer sounding: “Mgoi sai, tsieh tsieh“.

 - 10TH YEAR IN HONG KONG – Living in this melting pot for 10 years, I have put a brief list of 10 Things That Every Visitor Should Know About Hong Kong in planning their itinerary.

-- MY CROSSFIT EXPERIENCE AT FITNESS ACADEMY HK – Being a mother of a toddler pushed me to embracing a healthy lifestyle, to meet the demands of my current job and that of my daughter’s hunger for playful attention.
+- MY CROSSFIT EXPERIENCE AT FITNESS ACADEMY HK – Being a mother of a toddler pushed me to embrace a healthy lifestyle, to meet the demands of my current job and that of my daughter’s hunger for playful attention.

-- PHIL D MUSIC – This splendid guy who had been working hard to put his share in the music world is slowly putting up South Africa’s name on a pedestal because of the fruits of his labor.
+- PHIL D MUSIC – This splendid guy who had been working hard to put his share in the music world is slowly putting up South Africa’s name on a pedestal because of the fruits of his labour.
 I am just proud of him.
 At the end of the interview, he gives a treat to all of you.